mcdemarco/the-new-kitchen-cookbook/poultry/ipChickenMole.md

 ## Directions

 1. Start defrosting the chicken (just a bit) if it's frozen.
 2. Optionally toast the dried peppers, in a pan or the Instant Pot on sauté.
-Remove and chop.
+Remove and mince.
 3. Optionally, brown the onions in the oil on sauté.
 4. Optionally, add the chicken and brown to taste.
 5. Cancel sauté and deglaze the pot with the liquid ingredients (just pushing the chicken aside as needed).